-(Psalms 48:12) Walk about Zion, go around her, number her towers,
+(Psalms 48:12) Walk about Zion, go all around it, count its towers,

 In his psalm of praise, the psalmist returned to the beauty and the security offered by Zion, the City of Jerusalem, with its walls and towers.
 The song encouraged worshipers to praise the LORD from whom all blessings flow, but too soon they began to take pride in building a such marvelous city.